 The idea here is that when someone spends time using the ROI calculator tool to see the results, the involvement is real and so he wouldn’t mind spending another minute to key in the email ID.
 A thoughtful way to create free email lists.

-You can also tools like Hoo's Hosting to check informations about a website if your email list includes other business.
+You can also tools like Hoo’s Hosting to check information about a website if your email list includes other businesses.
 This will help you engage with them better through emails.

 For an eCommerce store, a tool for product price comparison is must nowadays with thousands of products available in just one place.
 Emails can be collected by providing a discount offer to be used immediately.

 The basic opt-in form is where it all started and it is used even now by most online stores to get email sign-ups.